zoubin/custom-resolve/README.md

 directory to begin resolving from

-The effective `basedir` is calculated in following order, stopped when a non-empty value generated:
+The effective `basedir` is calculated in the following order, stopped when a non-empty value generated:

 1. `options.basedir`
 2. `path.dirname(options.filename)`